As you may know by now, I have a bit of difficulty in keeping surprises a surprise when it comes to my wife.

 As distant a purchase as that seemed, the idea of the painting and the memory of how much Ashley loved it stuck in my head and then resurfaced in January when I was brainstorming presents for our 5th anniversary.
 I decided to look into it.
 And while I still couldn’t really justify buying the painting as a whim purchase, I was—with a careful application of rationalization—able to justify purchasing it for a major event.

-So I returned to Jeanne Brenneman’s website and sent her an e-mail explaining who I was, which painting I was interested in and that I was interested in purchasing it as a surprise present for either our then upcoming 5th anniversary or for Ash’s graduation.
+So I sent Mrs. Brenneman an e-mail explaining who I was, which painting I was interested in, and that I was interested in purchasing it as a surprise present for either our then upcoming 5th anniversary or for Ash’s graduation.
 Was it still on the market?
 Mrs. Brenneman soon wrote me back and said that it was indeed still on the market, but had been submitted for inclusion in an upcoming painting competition and would possibly be unavailable until late April.
 This was fine with me, as it helped me decide when I was going to give it to Ashley.
-What I liked even better was that her asking price for the painting was at least a full $100 less than I remembered it being before.
+What I liked even better was that her asking price for the painting was at least a full $100 less than I remembered it cost before.
 Win win.

 After this, I just had to start saving cash.
 I stashed away bits and pieces from paycheck to paycheck as well as my entire payment for some freelance web design work I had done.
 My nest egg grew, safely hidden away.
 (I knew it was safe cause Ashley knows I never have any money, so she doesn’t go looking for it.)

 Meanwhile, I knew I had to come up with some way to keep hint-beggar Ashley off my back.
 May was quickly approaching and the closer we got to it the more likely she would start asking what my plans were.
 To the rescue came my mother-in-law.
-She e-mailed me to ask if I would like to go in on a family graduation present for Ash, one which she hoped to persuade Ash’s grandmother and sisters to join in for.
-They were going to get her some sort of black pearl jewelry.
+She e-mailed me to ask if I would like to go in on a family graduation present of some black pearl jewelry that she hoped to persuade Ash’s grandmother and sisters to join in for.
 I said it sounded like a fine gift, but I opted out citing my own plans.

 “Don’t give her any hints!”
 Ma warned.
 Evidently Ma didn’t tell that to everyone else in her little cabal.
 Within a week, Ashley came to me and told me that she knew there were some sort of group plans afoot.
 Apparently, her grandmother had spilled that much, though she hadn’t spoiled any surprises.